-The Achieving Whole Health: Balancing Body, Mind and Spirit curriculum is an interactive, culturally responsive training that provides the tools and skills to help Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) make healthy decisions.
+The Achieving Whole Health: Balancing Body, Mind and Spirit (AWH) curriculum is an interactive, culturally responsive training that provides the tools and skills to help Asian Americans, Native Hawaiians, and Pacific Islanders (AANHPIs) make healthy decisions.
+Although centered in AANHPI experience, individuals and organizations who want to promote a whole health approach to mental health issues in diverse communities can also benefit from the program.
 The curriculum is based on the Peer Support Whole Health & Resiliency and the Peer Specialist Core Recovery Curriculum developed by the Appalachian Consulting Group.

 - Participants will take an active role in improving their health by developing a Whole Health Goal focusing on one of the 10 life elements associated with the body, mind and spirit.

-- Goals will be developed that have IMPACT – it improves their health, is measurable, is positively stated, is achievable, calls forth action, and is time limited.
+- Participants will develop whole health goals that have IMPACT – it improves their health, is measurable, is positively stated, is achievable, calls forth action, and is time limited.

 - Participants will learn the value of supporting others through weekly groups, personal logs, and one-on-one coaching.

-- Participating in the post-training webinar will also help develop an interagency network to share effective strategies, strengthen program design, and address sustainability issues.
+- Through participating in the post-training webinars, participants will also help develop an interagency network to share effective strategies, strengthen program design, and address sustainability issues.

 Who can participate?

-Community-based organizations working with AANHPIs.
-These can be behavioral health, health, senior centers, student, or other community organizations dedicated to improving the health and well-being of AANHPIs of all ages.
-Applications will comprise teams of three to five.
+The primary focus is on community-based organizations working with AANHPIs but is open to those working with other ethnically diverse populations.
+These can be behavioral health, health, senior centers, student, or other community organizations dedicated to improving the health and well-being of the community.
+Applications will consist of teams of three to five individuals.
 The team approach is the best way to ensure this training is successful upon return to the local community.
-If appropriate, include at least one member of the team who has the bilingual skills that reflect the language needs of the local community.
-In selecting the participants, the applicant should take into consideration the role the participant will play in sharing this information with the local community.
-What type of support will they need; are they paid staff, volunteers, member of a local organization, etc.?
-In other words, how are they able to sustain the training?
+If appropriate, include at least one team member who has the bilingual skills that reflect the language needs of the local community.
+In selecting the participants, the applicant should take into consideration the role the participant will play in sharing this information with the local community: What type of support will they need; are they paid staff, volunteers, member of a local organization?
+How are they able to sustain the practice?
 While the ideal team will come from a community-based organization with paid staff, it is not a requirement.
 A paid staff helps ensure the ongoing implementation of the training, but this training can also be used to provide much-needed capacity building to communities that do not have language/culture-specific services for AANHPIs.